 I didn’t expect to host a party.
 It just kind of happened.

-I had people from Canada, America, England, Argentina, and Africa all mingling together, talking about travel, talking about world events, and having a good time.
+I had people from Canada, Portland, England, Italy, Argentina, and Africa all mingling together, talking about travel, talking about world events, great beaches in the world, having a good time, and talking about things tourists should and shouldn’t do in Berlin.
 Eventually the party came to an end (we got a wee noise complaint and within seconds the room had cleared out.
 Sorry, Circus, and thank you, new friends!).

 Making friends in a new city doesn’t have to be difficult or awkward.
 There are even apps to help you out in your time of friendship need!
 Take advantage of events, outings, and resources specifically put in place to help you out.

 Some other tips for making friends that worked for me in Berlin:

 When someone asks you to walk up to their friend and tie his beard into a ponytail, you say yes.
 I love bachelor parties.

 When someone asks if you want to go on a pub crawl, you say yes.

 When the person announcing singers at karaoke mentions your home-town, you completely freak out, run up to them, and give them a hug.